Scripter17/url-cleaner-site/README.md

 ## Details

-A very basic HTTP server and userscript to allow automatically applying [URL Cleaner](https://github.com/Scripter17/url-cleaner) to every URL on every webpage you visit.
+A basic HTTP server and userscript to allow automatically applying [URL Cleaner](https://github.com/Scripter17/url-cleaner) to every URL on every webpage you visit.

-It binds to `0.0.0.0:9149` by default and `http://localhost:9149/clean` takes a simple job of the following form
+It binds to `127.0.0.1:9149` by default and `http://localhost:9149/clean` takes a simple job of the following form:

 ```Rust
 #[derive(Debug, Clone, PartialEq, Eq, Serialize, Deserialize)]